 Learn the fundamentals behind food and wine pairing to create your own great pairings.
 This guide will show you the steps and what to look for in your recipe to find the perfect wine.

 A great food and wine pairing creates a balance between the components of a dish and the characteristics of a wine.
 As much as it seems complex, it’s actually pretty easy to make great pairings.
-All you need to do is mentally simplify each dish into basic tastes and then seek a wine using one of two pairing ideologies:

 The steps to pairing food with wine